 The tropical house

-Built on to the outside of the flak tower, this multi-level walk-in enclosure has wooden walkways and rope bridges, waterfalls, ponds and tropical vegetation.
+Built on the outside of the flak tower, this multi-level walk-in enclosure has wooden walkways and rope bridges, waterfalls, ponds and tropical vegetation.

 The weird and the wonderful

 And then, mixed in with all the sharks, snakes, lizards, clown fish and octopodes (oh, yes, that’s another form of the plural) are the truly unusual animals.
 For example: